init.sh and update.sh

 |---|---|

 --skip-images | Don't pull Docker images.
-Use after a config change that doesn't ship new images. |
+Use after a config change that doesn't ship new images; the local tag is not refreshed. |

 --skip-fetch | Don't fetch-config from S3.
 Use when iterating on local edits to /opt/services/<service>/. |

 --restart-only | Implies --skip-images.
-Re-resolve env and restart containers. |
+Re-resolve env and restart containers without refreshing image tags or S3 config. |

 init.sh exits non-zero on any failure — bootstrap missing, env validation failed, image pull failed, healthcheck timeout — and prints diagnostic context to stderr.